sighupio/fury-getting-started/fury-on-eks/README.md

 - `<PRIVATE_SUBNET2_ID>` with ID of the second private subnet ID (`subnet-subnet-0a23db3b19e5a7ed7`) created in the previous phase.
 - `<PRIVATE_SUBNET3_ID>` with ID of the third private subnet ID (`subnet-08f4930148ab5223f`) created in the previous phase.
 - (optional) As before, add the details of an the S3 Bucket that holds the Terraform remote state.

+> ⚠️ if you are using an S3 bucket to store the Terraform state make sure to use a different key in `executor.state.config.key` than the one used in the boorstrap phase.

 #### Provision EKS Cluster